Audiovisual Services Copyright, Production Work

 Existing music (recorded music, lyrics, or music videos) can be incorporated into a student or faculty multimedia project if the borrowed material does not constitute more than 10% of the original, or 30 seconds, whichever is less.
 Longer portions of music can be used only if a “video synchronization license” is bought from the music publisher or owner of the copyright.

 COPYING VIDEO AND AUDIO RECORDINGS

 No media carrying a copyright will be duplicated by the AV department without express, written consent from the publisher or copyright owner.
-Personal projects should first be taken to the Multimedia Presentation Center (Information Commons) in Burke Library, where you can work on your project yourself.
+Personal projects should first be taken to the Research and Design Studio in Burke Library, where you can work on your project yourself.

 Last updated: September 27, 2017